-A service animal is a dog, regardless of breed or type, that is over the age of 4 months and individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
-Service animals are accepted in cabin for qualified individuals with a disability.
+A service animal is a dog, regardless of breed or type, individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
+Only dogs are accepted as service animals for our flights.

 Seeing Eye Dogs, Hearing Dogs, Medical Alert Dogs and Rescue Dogs in the SVAN category may accompany the passenger free of charge in the cabin on all routes.
-Emotional support dogs may fly for free only on flights between Istanbul and the United States.
+Psychiatric Service Dogs may fly for free only on flights between Istanbul and the United States.
 For connecting flights before and after these routes, the dog may be transported in a crate in the passenger cabin or in the aircraft hold for an additional charge.
-This fee is levied at the first point of exit.
-Passengers travelling with an emotional support dog who have a connecting flight must carry an empty crate with the appropriate dimensions.
+This fee is calculated according to the baggage concept applied and is collected at the first departure point.
+Passengers travelling with a Psychiatric Service Dog who have a connecting flight must carry an empty crate with the appropriate dimensions.
 Carrying an empty crate is not subject to a fee.
 For passengers arriving from the United States with a connecting flight from Istanbul, the empty crate may be checked in at U.S. airports.
 The crate will be presented during the boarding of the connecting flight from Istanbul.
 After placing the dog in its crate, we ensure that it travels in the passenger cabin or in the cargo area of the aircraft in accordance with our rules.
-Emotional support dogs arriving in Istanbul from other airports and continuing to the United States may be transported, in the crate, in the passenger cabin or aircraft hold from the first exit points, in accordance with our rules.
+Psychiatric Service Dogs arriving in Istanbul from other airports and continuing to the United States may be transported, in the crate, in the passenger cabin or aircraft hold from the first exit points, in accordance with our rules.
 During the boarding of Istanbul to United States flights, the empty crate will be transported to the aircraft hold.

 On flights other than to the USA and as a condition of permitting service dogs to travel in the cabin, we require passengers travelling with a service dog to provide documentation that the animal will not need to relieve itself, or that the animal can relieve itself in a manner that does not create a health or sanitation issue during the flight.
 Acceptable documents: